kinishii1/restaurant-app-react-integrating-api/README.md

 # Alfood 🍽️

 Alfood is a dynamic website 🌐 that serves as a comprehensive platform for discovering and exploring various restaurants 🏙️ and their delectable menu offerings 🍔.
-This project is in its early stages, with exciting new features and improvements in the pipeline 🚀.
+Project from Alura Cursos

 ![Alfood Image](screencapture.png)